kirti-saraff/SoftwareTool/task2/README.md

 This project is a software application that calculates the abstraction of a package using reflection and it takes out the instability of a package within a collection of packages.

+This software applicatiion analyses files that are written in Java.

 Languages,Technologies and Implementation Architecture used for this project:

 Java(version 17), Java Reflection, JDK(version 17)

 ## Getting Started: